williammosier/Hinmanmon/README.md

 ### Front End Specialist - Christopher Woloshyn

-Front-end lead conducted significant research on using pygame to create visual aspects such as buttons and on-screen text.
-She used this information to design and program a consistent UI to help the player navigate the title screen, the instructions page, and the “GAME OVER” screen.
-In addition to implementing the wide majority of the visual element for the UI, she also collaborated with the Software Lead to create a jukebox function that played music and to add sound effects to the menu navigation buttons.
+Front-end lead created all art assets.
+Every environment, trainer sprite, mask, and portrait was made for each Hinman NPC.
+Played a role in the overall organization of the code, including the models, especially the dictionary structures.
+Worked closely with the Back End Specialist to develop many methods for the overall project.
+Also created the opening animations and menu UI.

 ### Back End Specialist - William Mosier